anirudhsingh1983/Hospital_IQ/README.md

 ## 3. How did you decide on the covariates in your model?
 There was a set of 5 variables to choose from: 'age_in_yrs','hospital_id','last_name','service_id','surgeries_last_month'.

-An important to note is that multivariate normality is the requirement of the a linear regression model.
+An important POINT to note is that multivariate normality is the requirement of the a linear regression model.
 All the abovementioned 5 variables together are not multivariate normal.
 Also, none of the individual variable is normally distributed.
 The normality was tested using Shapiro test (scipy.stats.shapiro).
 So, ideally, linear regression should not be fitted on the model.
 I didnt check the other requirements (multi-collinearity, homoscedasticity, etc.) of linear regression model as the first condition is breached anyways).

 But, I proceeded with selecting some of the variables as linear regression is the requirement of the assignment.
 The decision on each of the variable is described as follows.
 * age_in_yrs: It is being used in the model.